 Over time, these lost Agrippas found themselves into the hands of laymen who were unable to control the book or interpret its writing correctly.
 The priests knew that the owner of an Agrippa needed to possess not only physical strength but also mental fortitude.
 It was crucial that one knew when to stop reading; reading too much at a time, the reader ran the risk of being dragged to hell by demons.
 Evading the clutches of the ever-watchful fiends was said best done by reading the book backwards.

-The knowledge contained with the pages of the Agrippa was commonly thought to give priests the power to control the weather, to evoke demons and force them to hell, to discover the fate of souls in the afterlife and even to see the secrets of the future.
+The knowledge contained within the pages of the Agrippa was commonly thought to give priests the power to control the weather, to evoke demons and force them to hell, to discover the fate of souls in the afterlife and even to see the secrets of the future.
 Such terrifying powers were not attributed to a gift from God or the Devil but regarded as an inherent force contained within the very words themselves.
 This belief in the power of the word was commonly held in Brittany in the 19th century and is a tradition that stretches as far back as the Celts of antiquity.

 Frequently the only formally educated man for miles around, priests were often viewed by their predominantly uneducated congregations as sorcerers in the rural Brittany of yesteryear.
 They were popularly endowed with supernatural powers such as the ability to control the weather, to ride the whirlwind and to possess the power to transform unbelievers into werewolves and to be able to shape-shift during Advent.